Principal vs Agent: A Guide to Revenue Recognition

 This is the central question in the principal vs. agent analysis.
 According to the principal versus agent framework, a principal controls the good or service before transferring it to the customer.
 Control means you have the power to direct its use and receive the benefits from it.
 For example, can you decide to use the product yourself, sell it to a different customer, or bundle it with other offerings?
 If so, you have control.
 An agent doesn't have this power.
 They can't redirect the good or service because they don't control it; they are simply acting on behalf of the principal.
 This indicator often ties all the others together, from responsibility to risk.

-What Does "Control" Mean in This Context?
+What Does "Control" Really Mean Here?

 The word "control" is the linchpin in the principal vs. agent discussion.
 Under ASC 606, control isn't just about who has legal title to a product; it's about who has the power to direct the use of and receive the benefits from a good or service before it's transferred to the end customer.
 Think of it as who is truly in the driver's seat for that specific transaction.
 If your company is calling the shots and taking on the primary risks and rewards, you're likely the principal.